|Years Coached||Record||Win %||Playoff record||Playoff win %|

 Mike McCoy Coaching Tree

 Before he was a head coach, McCoy served as an assistant coach for George Seifert, John Fox, Josh McDaniels, Vance Joseph, Steve Wilks, and Doug Pederson.
 Nine of these years were spent on Fox's coaching staff.
-During his time as head coach, two assistant coaches, (Frank Reich and Nick Sirianni) on his coaching staff were hired as head coaches across the league.
-His coaching tree has combined for a record of 46-36-0 in the regular season and 1-3 in the playoffs during their seven seasons as head coach after serving on his coaching staffs.
+During his time as head coach, three assistant coaches, (Frank Reich, Nick Sirianni, and Shane Steichen) on his coaching staff were hired as head coaches across the league.
+His coaching tree has combined for a record of 80-60-1 in the regular season and 3-4 in the playoffs during their ten seasons as head coach after serving on his coaching staffs.

 Table of Contents